-The functional spinal unit is the comprehensive approach utilized at The Centeno-Schultz Clinic.
+The functional spinal unit is the comprehensive approach utilized at The Centeno-Schultz Clinic, in Broomfield, Colorado – right between Boulder and Denver.
 It views the spine and all its moving parts as a whole.
-Treatment options include PRP and a patient’s own bone marrow-derived stem cells.
+Treatment options for back pain include PRP and a patient’s own bone marrow-derived stem cells.
 Don’t let your low back pain limit your future.
 Schedule a Telemedicine consultation with a board-certified, fellowship-trained physician who can discuss your regenerative options.
 PRP and stem cell treatment options can accelerate your healing and do not have the complications or significant downtime associated with L5 S1 fusion surgery.

 1. Rajaee SS, Bae HW, Kanim LE, Delamarter RB.
 Spinal fusion in the United States: analysis of trends from 1998 to 2008.
 Spine (Phila Pa 1976) 2012;37:67–76.